 Plenty of tourists visit this market, but locals do too.
 It’s a great Oaxaca market for tourists to feel comfortable, while still getting a glimpse at local culture.

 Mercado 20 de Noviembre: Oaxaca Markets

 Mercado 20 de Noviembre is directly south of Benito Juarez.
 It’s located between Aldama and Francisco Javier Mina north to south and 20 de Noviembre from east to west.

 This market is more focused on prepared food - it’s full of little restaurants and vendors to sit and have a bite to eat.
 There are also a number of bakery vendors, and a few artisan food vendors that have things like mezcal, salsa, etc (though I’m not a fan of these pre-packaged foods, I say skip them and find the fresh stuff).

-This is the market to go to have lunch!
-Or dinner!
-Or both!
-Haha.
+This is the market to go to have a tasty local lunch.